HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Live like a local, not a tourist

-It is true that exploring a new culture is one of the best takeaways of studying abroad.
+Exploring a new culture is one of the best takeaways from studying abroad.

 But if you go dining to exotic places every weekend or keep buying souvenirs at every nook & corner, you will be scrapped out of cash even before your mid-term break.

-You always have a choice to explore the culture by chilling at the neighbourhood hangouts , learning to cook the local cuisine instead of eating out everyday.
+You always have a choice to explore the culture by chilling at the neighbourhood hangouts, and learning to cook the local cuisine instead of eating out every day.

 You could also visit your local friends instead of planning an exotic trip.

 Adopting such small practices will ensure that exploring a new country will not wipe out your bank balance.